Jaevent/cse15l-lab-reports/week-5-lab-report.md

 Now below are 3 alternate ways to use the `grep` command:
 # `-c`:
 The `-c` command allows us to find out how often a word comes up in a file.
+The user might want to use this when they want to keep track of the total number of times a word is used in a file.
 Below are images of `grep -c` being used as the command and its output.

 command: